vp1-2-3/Edit-Distance/README.md

 Edit Distance

-A string metric quntifying the differences between two strings.
+A string metric quantifying the differences between two strings.

 This example uses a matrix and uses Dynamic Programming to computate the solution.